-Opening up as a franchise business allows you to buy into a ready-made brand, usually one with an established trade mark and successful format.
-The failure rate for new franchises is generally lower than for other start-up businesses.
+Starting up as a franchise business allows you to buy into a ready-made brand, usually one with an established trade mark and successful format.
+The franchisor has done all the hard work, which means the failure rate for new franchises is generally lower than for other start-up businesses.

 Buying a franchise: advantages